Benchmarking Knowledge-Extraction Attack and Defense on Retrieval-Augmented Generation: Experiments

 \subsection{$\mathbf{Q}_2$-Retrieval Stage Analysis}

-Because retrieval contexts depend on embedding similarity between crafted queries and the knowledge base, we analyze the effects of configuring different attacker/retriever embedding models, and then study the sensitivity of defense performance to the similarity threshold.
-Full results are in Appendix~\ref{app-embs}-\ref{app-thresh-distr}.
+Because retrieval contexts are determined by the embedding similarity between crafted queries and the knowledge base, we analyze the effects of configuring different attacker/retriever embedding models, and then study the sensitivity of defense performance to the similarity threshold.